...

 • Use biodegradable soap and keep it away from rivers and lakes.

-Conservation tourism can be powerful when done well.
+Conservation tourism can be powerful when done well, and it is one of the most important eco-friendly travel tips to keep in mind when choosing wildlife or nature experiences.
 Look for projects that publish data on outcomes, partner with local communities, and welcome independent audits instead of relying only on marketing claims.

 Those small “please reuse your towel” signs exist for a reason.
 Daily laundering uses massive amounts of water and energy.
-Hang towels to dry and use the “no change” option if available.
+Hang towels to dry and use the no-change option if it is available.

-You don’t need to compromise hygiene to conserve water:
+You do not need to compromise hygiene to conserve water:

 • Take shorter showers and turn the water off while soaping.